Pakistan's Imran Khan 'quietly confident' he will be PM

 “I think the longer the U.S. troops stay there, the less the chance of there being a political settlement,” Khan said.
 “I think the Afghans, you know, if the U.S. even gives a timetable of withdrawal, and then gets the Afghans on the table, and then with the neighbours also chipping in, I think that is the best chance of peace.”

-A victory for Khan’s opposition party would mark a new political direction for Pakistan, which has been dominated by two parties - Sharif’s Pakistan Muslim League-Nawaz and the Pakistan Peoples Party founded by assassinated former prime minister Benazir Bhutto - when the military has not been in power.
+A victory for Khan’s opposition party would mark a new political direction for Pakistan, which has been dominated by two parties - Sharif’s Pakistan Muslim League-Nawaz and the Pakistan Peoples Party of assassinated former Prime Minister Benazir Bhutto - when the military has not been in power.

 More than 20 years after Khan founded his political party, the Pakistan Tehreek-e-Insaf (Pakistan Movement for Justice), the man still revered by many as captain of Pakistan’s 1992 World Cup-winning cricket team, feels the stars have finally aligned for him.